 Impeachment Has Never Been Very Popular, But That Hasn't Stopped Congress Before

-Impeachment is back, and hotter than ever in Washington D.C.
+The topic of impeachment is back and hotter than ever in Washington.
 But is it back by popular demand?
 Will the issue simmer into the fall, or will the heat dissipate in the days ahead?

-More Democrats than ever – a majority – now favor opening formal proceedings to remove President Trump from office.
-More joined the chorus just over the weekend after reports suggesting Trump pressured an ally to support a certain line of attack on Democratic presidential candidate Joe Biden.
+More Democrats than ever — a majority — now favor opening formal proceedings to remove President Trump from office.
+More joined the chorus over the weekend after reports suggested Trump pressured an ally to support a certain line of attack on Democratic presidential candidate Joe Biden.

 But the fever for impeachment has yet to be felt by much of the public at large.